Welcome to the Michigan Tech Experience Tech initiative. Browse through the categories to access the most up-to-date information.

 - Varsity Nordic Ski Team Races

 Visual and Performing Arts Department Events

 Admission to Visual and Performing Arts performances are a part of the Experience Tech program.
-One non-student admission to EACH Visual and Performing Arts Performance (approx. 28 per year) is also included.
+One non-student admission to each Visual and Performing Arts Performance (approximately 28 per year) is also included.